 If you’ve always dreamed about dancing your heart out on this day, a fully-choreographed routine is for you.
 Think “Dancing with the Stars”.

 A performance like this usually includes fancier moves (lifts, dips, and side-by-side steps).
-Not only will you learn customized choreography, but also walking onto and off the floor are practiced in advance.
+Not only will you learn customized choreography, but also things like walking onto and off the floor and taking a bow are practiced, as well.
 The downside to this spectacular is you can only do it to one piece of music.

 But, think about it, wouldn’t it be cool to redo it at your first-anniversary party!

 When to start?
-It’s time to get started once you’ve tried a lesson and are convinced that (a) you can learn and (b) you’ve picked the right teacher.
+It time to get started once you’ve tried a lesson, are convinced that you can learn and that you’ve picked the right teacher.
 What are you waiting for?